AugmentedInstrumentsLab/NIMEcraftWorkshop/readme.md

 The workshop will feature open discussion plus a hands-on instrument design activity, in which participants will adjust and improve the subtle details of an existing instrument design.
 Instruments will be provided, and no programming or circuit-building skills are required.

 The workshop is open to conference attendees but attendance may be limited based on the amount of available hardware.
-No preparation is required to attend, but if you are planning to attend, we would encourage you to contact us at nimecraft-workshop@gmail.com so we ensure adequate materials are available.
+No preparation is required to attend, but if you are planning to attend, we would encourage you to contact us at `j.d.k.armitage@qmul.ac.uk` so we ensure adequate materials are available.

 We look forward to meeting you in Copenhagen.